Wish You Were Here Chords | Pink Floyd Guitar Lesson

 | A7sus4 (II) | Em7 | A7sus4 | G5 | G5 G :||

-I didn’t want to write separate sections for the verse and chorus as the chords are the same.
+I decided not to separate the verse and chorus sections as the chords are the same throughout.

-I want this chart to be something that you glance at and see how the verses are laid out and how the instrumental section’s chord extensions remind you of the riff.
+The goal of this chart is for you to quickly glance at it and see how the verses are laid out, while also understanding how the chord extensions in the instrumental section connect to the iconic riff.

-Should you want to download this chart, here’s a PDF: Wish You Were Here Chord Chart PDF.
+If you’d like to download the chart, here’s a PDF: Wish You Were Here chord chart PDF.

-Below, you get a preview of how we learn those amazing intro licks in the course.
+Below, you’ll find a preview of how we approach learning to play Wish You Were Here’s chords in the course.

 Wish You Were Here TAB | Course Preview

-It’s hard to imagine a more epic acoustic guitar song than Wish You Were Here by British psychedelic rockers Pink Floyd.
+It’s hard to imagine a more iconic acoustic guitar song than Wish You Were Here by Pink Floyd.

-In the course, we’ll study those iconic licks in great depth using TAB and play-along loops, we even play the vocal melody, analyzing what intervals the melody is using over each chord.
+In this course, we’ll dive into those legendary licks in great detail, using TAB and play-along loops.
+We’ll even cover the vocal melody, analysing the intervals it uses over each chord.

-The vocal melody is very syncopated, which makes the extremely basic strumming important as it relaxes the listener.
+The vocal melody is syncopated, making the minimalistic strumming even more crucial as it creates a relaxed, soothing atmosphere for the listener.

-All this is discussed in depth in the course.
+All of this is explored in depth in the course.

-As well as studying all of Wish You Were Here’s sections, we also make sure you know all your minor pentatonic shapes, you’ll need this to move them around the fretboard.
+In addition to covering all of Wish You Were Here‘s sections, we’ll make sure you’re comfortable with your minor pentatonic shapes.
+You’ll need to move them around the fretboard to master this piece.

 Here’s a link to the 8 step-by-step guitar lessons: Wish You Were Here – Guitar Lessons with TAB.